 One of the things I love about Disneyland is that no mater how old you are, you can still embrace your inner kid.
 The moment that we entered the ticket area and could hear the uplifting park soundtrack, I turned into a giddy kid once again.
 Maybe it was because this park and I have so much history, but I swear I saw Mustafa look starry-eyed more than once.

-One of the benefits of going to Disneyland as an adult is that you can schedule some rest time to recharge during the day whenever you want.
+One of the benefits of going to Disneyland without kids is that your schedule is a bit more flexible and you can take advantage of rest time to recharge during the day whenever you need it.
 Whether it’s in the form of a sit down lunch at a full service restaurant (make sure to make a reservation ahead of time) or watching a show, it’s important to have proper breaks during a long Disney day.

 Here are some of the best spots to rest and recharge.